Uber Technologies Inc (UBER) Shares Up Despite Recent Market Volatility - News Heater

-Uber Technologies Inc (NYSE: UBER)’s stock price has surge by 1.43relation to previous closing price of 60.98.
-Nevertheless, the company has seen a 7.86% surge in its stock price over the last five trading sessions.
-The Motley Fool reported 2023-12-08 that Uber stock has been selected to join the S&P 500 index as of Dec.
-18. It’s a prestigious achievement that could add some zest to its stock price in the short term.
+The stock price of Uber Technologies Inc (NYSE: UBER) has surged by 1.23 when compared to previous closing price of 61.70, but the company has seen a 6.53% gain in its stock price over the last five trading sessions.
+The Motley Fool reported 2023-12-11 that Uber’s scale, pricing power, and rising profits deserve your attention.
+Super Micro’s sales will soar as the AI market expands.

 Is It Worth Investing in Uber Technologies Inc (NYSE: UBER) Right Now?